Sheffield United - Manchester City: How to watch, team news, odds

 Team news (INJURY REPORT)

-Manchester City have Sergio Aguero out, again, as Gabriel Jesus is also out and Benjamin Mendy and Fernandinho are also missing, while Nathan Ake and Kyle Walker should be available for this game.
+Manchester City have Sergio Aguero out, again, as Gabriel Jesus is also out and Benjamin Mendy and Fernandinho are also missing, while Nathan Ake is on the bench and Kyle Walker starts.
+Ferran Torres again looks to be playing as a false nine.

 Odds and ends (full odds provided by our partner, PointsBet)